CosmicSage/hunter/README.md

 Therefore I made this extremely simple scraping tool that allows one find relevant jobs.
 Unfortunately The day these websites change their DOM structure this tool will need an update

-At This Point It only supports Intershala.
+At This Point It only supports Intershala.com.
 In future I'll add more websites

 ## Installation